Introverts often think “activism isn’t for me” because it seems so draining or too full of people.

 Sometimes we are afraid to do or say something wrong when trying to help.

 This fear of wrongdoing can get us caught in overthinking, but let’s not let it stop us.
-We can handle making mistakes and slowing down to listen before acting.
+We can handle making mistakes.
+Try slowing down to listen before acting.

 Out beyond ideas of wrongdoing